Kava-Labs/kava/x/cdp/spec/03_messages.md

 State Changes:

-- Mint Principal coins and send them to Sender.
+- mint `Principal` coins and send them to `Sender`, updating the CDP's `Principal` field
-- Mint equal amount of internal debt coins and store in cdp's module account.
+- mint equal amount of internal debt coins and store in the module account
-- Update CDP struct with new principal and fees. <!-- TODO how fees are calculated -->
+- increment total principal for principal denom
-- Increment total principal for principal denom.
+- fees are updated (see below)

 ## RepayDebt